denissimon/SwiftEvents/README.md

 If notifications must be `one-to-many`, or two objects that need to be connected are too far apart (in different components/modules), SwiftEvents can be used in three steps:

-1. Create an EventService, which will be holding Events
+1. Create an EventService
-2. Subscribe to the appropriate Event
+2. Create Events which will be held by EventService
-3. Trigger the appropriate Event by the publisher
+3. Subscribe to the appropriate Event

 ```swift
 import SwiftEvents